Cecilia8989/pands-problem-sheet/README.md

 </details>

 - - - -
 In addiction to the requested task, The program is first checking that the user enter a positive number.
-If the number negative the program will propose several scenario until the number input by the user will be positive.
+If the number entered is negative the program will propose several scenario until the number input by the user will be positive.

 In summary, the program prompts the user to enter a positive floating-point number, and then calculates the square root of that number using the Newton method.
 If the user enters a negative number, the program calls a function called choice_user() to handle the case and prompt the user to either keep the same number and make it positive, or enter a new positive number.
 The program then calls the sqrt() function to calculate the square root of the input number using the Newton method, and prints the result.